The physical basis of teleological evolutions: Rationale

-a) The fact that Alice always solves the problem of locating the ball hidden in one of four drawers by opening just one drawer logically implies that it is as if she always knew in advance, before beginning her problem-solving action, that the ball is in a mutually exclusive way in one of the three pairs of drawers formed by pairing the drawer with the ball with another drawer.
-Indeed, in any of these three cases, she opens either drawer; if the ball is in it, she has solved the problem; if not, it must be in the other drawer and she has solved the problem of locating the ball as well.
+First, the fact of always solving the problem by opening just one drawer is logically equivalent to the problem-solver always knowing in advance, before she begins her problem-solving action, that the ball is in one of two given drawers and benefiting of this knowledge to solve the problem by opening just one drawer.
+Indeed, if the ball is in the drawer opened, she has solved the problem; if not, it must be in the other drawer and she has solved the problem of locating the ball as well, in either case having opened just one drawer.
+Of course, what Alice should know in advance is the mutually exclusive $or$ of the three possible ways of pairing the number of the drawer with the ball with that of another drawer.
+Note that this also means knowing in advance half of the information that specifies the solution of the problem she will produce and measure in the future.

-b) The question is then: from where does Alice always get this advanced knowledge about the solution?
-Since, to her, the only possible source of it is the solution she will produce and measure in the future, the only possible answer is that it comes to her from her future measurement of the solution.
-She then avails herself of this knowledge to produce the solution by opening just one drawer.
+Then the question becomes: from where does Alice, before beginning her problem-solving action, always get that information about the solution?
+Since, to her, the only possible source of it is the solution of the problem she will produce and measure in the future, the only possible answer is that it comes to her from her future measurement of the solution.
+Of course, this implies retrocausality, more specifically a causal loop.

-c) Summarizing, the logic is as if, in a mutually exclusive way, the problem-solver knew in advance one of the possible halves of the information that specifies the solution of the problem she will produce and measure in the future and used this knowledge to produce the solution with fewer logical operations (drawer openings in the present case).
-This is obviously a causal loop.
-There must be (in a mutually exclusive way) one causal loop for each of the possible ways of taking half of the information that specifies the solution of the problem.

-More in general, there are $N$ drawers and, in each causal loop, Alice knows in advance one of the possible halves of the information about the number of the drawer with the ball.
-This means that she know that the ball in one of the possible $\sqrt{N}$ tuples each of $\sqrt{N}$ drawers, she then solves the problem by opening $\ensuremath{\operatorname*{O}}\left (\sqrt{N}\right )$drawers.
+The above immediately generalizes to any number, $N$, of drawers.
+Grover algorithm yields a quadratic quantum speedup, that is, always solves the problem by opening $\ensuremath{\operatorname*{O}}\left (\sqrt{N}\right )$ drawers against the $\ensuremath{\operatorname*{O}}\left (N\right )$ of the best classical case \footnote{ The four drawer instance of Grover algorithm gives the solution with certainty; with more than four drawers, by ``Grover algorithm'' we will always mean Long's version of it $\left [9\right ]$, which always yields the solution with certainty. }.
+Also now, this quantum speedup can be logically justified by the fact that Alice always knows in advance, in a mutually exclusive way, one of the possible halves of the information about the number of the drawer with the ball.
+This means that she knows in advance that the ball is (in a mutually exclusive way) in one of the possible tuples of $\sqrt{N}$ drawers.
+She can then solve the problem in the best possible logical way by opening $\ensuremath{\operatorname*{O}}\left (\sqrt{N}\right )$ drawers, which is indeed what Grover algorithm does.